dmadon/too-good-to-waste/README.md

 ## Description
 A MERN stack single-page application that works with real-world data to solve a real-world challenge, food waste, with a focus on data and user demand.

-## Goal
-The goal is for a user to be login and select items

 ## Installation

 ## User Story